 Normally $6 for Bees games, the official lot across the street from the park is free when the Utes play.
 You won’t find parking attendants in this lot during college games but it’s still the best, safest spot around by a wide margin.
 The TRAX light-rail system also has a stop nearby, if you’re OK with public transportation.
 While perhaps diminishing the park’s atmosphere, the smaller crowds make restrooms and concourses even more serviceable than they already are.

 Simply put, you can’t beat free.
 Easily accessible free admission and parking, not to mention plenty of free souvenirs (schedule posters, etc.) make for a thrifty family outing.
 The lack of additional frills and a merely moderate energy level keep me from giving a full 5.
 But if a more mellow baseball experience is your thing, you’ll love it here.

-One point for the view.
-No matter what is (or isn’t) going on inside the park, the view beyond the outfield is stupendous, highlighted by Mount Olympus beyond dead center.
+One point of view.
+No matter what is (or isn’t) going on inside the park, the view beyond the outfield is stupendous, highlighted by Mount Olympus beyond the dead center.
 Utah fans also get a glimpse of the Block U on Mount Van Cott beyond left field.

 Even with a massive fundraising effort underway by the Utah athletic department, it appears baseball is far down the priority list for the school with the smallest athletic budget in the Pac-12.

 Having been blessed with a more-than-adequate option in Smith’s Ballpark, the onus is on the school to make the in-game experience more compelling.
 Being consistent in the use of the video board, keeping the berm open regularly, and doing all they can to apply the school brand within the park are small tweaks that can help.